fishilico/home-files/specific/kvirc-settings.rst

 KVIrc default configuration is quite good except the timestamp format of messages.
 This format does not include the full date.
-The configuration paramater which defines this lies in the following menu:
+The configuration parameter which defines this lies in the following menu:
 "Settings" -> "Configure Theme..." -> dialog "Text" -> tab "Timestamp" ->
 field "Timestamp format:".